ghohoj/The-Numerically-Stable-Reconstruction-of-a-Jacob1-Matrix-from-Spectral-Data/Readme.md

-# The Numerically Stable Reconstruction of a Jacob1 Matrix from Spectral Data
+# The Numerically Stable Reconstruction of a Jacobi Matrix from Spectral Data

-This is the code for reproducing the **The Numerically Stable Reconstruction of a Jacob1 Matrix from Spectral Data** article.
+This is the code for reproducing the **The Numerically Stable Reconstruction of a Jacobi Matrix from Spectral Data** article.
 We have reproduced the codes for questions A and C.